 Call For Papers

-The conference presents strategies and solutions for the production of banknotes, passports and identity documents – with a particular focus on regional issues across the EMEA region.
+The conference presents strategies and solutions for the production of banknotes, passports and identity documents – with a particular focus on regional issues across Europe, Middle-East and Africa.

 We also welcome thoughts from delegates on any presenters, papers or themes you would like us to include.